 What I do not understand is why this memorial always hides behind mad weather?
 I have been to it three times already and each time have had really odd weather.
 Between when I left home and when I arrived home on that day I experienced 2 rain showers, overcast skies, clear skies and the odd sky that you can see in the image.
 The view from up there is stunning too, but the urban forest of Johannesburg hides everything in a field of green.

 I then headed “down the road” to where the former Irish Brigades Memorial used to be.
 I class this memorial as extinct, as it was dismantled and taken to Orania in 2002.
-All that is left are the foundations, heaps of litter and not much else.
+All that was left were the foundations, heaps of litter and not much else.
 It is a pity that they don’t use this site for another memorial, a nice Rand Revolt one would be great seeing as this area was active during the 1922 strike.
-When I did the original webpage for the memorial in 2007, there was not a lot of information available, but since then an interesting webpage with the history of the Irish Volunteers and the memorial has surfaced and its well worth the read.

 That pretty much wrapped up my gallivanting for the week.
 It had also encompassed Westpark as well as Braamfontein Cemetery, but that is another story for another day.